selfdriven-foundation/selfdriven-agency/docs/index.md

 - institutions lag reality

 This creates a quiet crisis:
-> People are asked to self-direct without ever being taught how.
+- People are asked to self-direct without ever being taught how.

-selfdriven.agency exists to fill that gap.
+*selfdriven.agency exists to fill that gap.*

 ## Meaningful Futures

 We live in an **Internet of Information** and an **Internet of Money**.

-What we lack is an **Internet of Meaningful Futures (IoMF)**:
+What we lack is an **Meaningful Futures Framework**:
 - where people can explore *possible futures*
 - test identities safely
 - build proof of capability, not just claims
 - coordinate with others without coercion

-IoMF is not about prediction.
+The *Meaningful Futures Framework* is not about prediction.
-It’s about **navigability**.
+It’s about navigability.

-selfdriven.agency is a node in that emerging meaningful-future.
+*selfdriven.agency is a node in that emerging meaningful-future.*

 ## “Who Is I?”